 About Private Gardens of the Monaro

 Private Gardens of the Monaro includes a group of rural property owners passionate about their gardens and proud of their history and homesteads.
 The gardens are among the finest on the Monaro and have been held in the families for many generations.
+Some of Australia's most respected Architects and Landscapers have been involved in creating these homesteads and gardens including Prof. Leslie Wilkinson, Paul Bangay and Claude Crowe.

 The Monaro region is in south east New South Wales, Australia.
 It extends from the Australian Capital Territory (Canberra) in the north to Victoria in the South.
 To the west it is bordered by the Snowy Mountains and to the east by the eastern coastal ranges.
 It's overriding feature is the naturally treeless undulating landscape dominated by extinct volcanoes interspersed with occasional timbered ridges.
 Unlike much of eastern Australia, the Monaro has never been cleared and retains much the same character it had when the first white settlers arrived nearly 200 years ago.
 Nestled into this landscape are the Private Gardens of the Monaro.